darinz/ML/05_generalization/README.md

 ## Further Reading

 The materials reference and build upon:
-- CS229 Lecture Notes on Learning Theory
+- **CS229 Lecture Notes on Learning Theory**: Official course materials providing rigorous theoretical foundations
+- **CS229 Evaluation Metrics**: Comprehensive coverage of model evaluation and bias-variance analysis
 - Modern developments in double descent and overparameterization
 - Classical learning theory and VC dimension
 - Practical applications in deep learning

+### **Recommended Study Path**
+1. **Start with theory**: Read the markdown files for conceptual understanding
+2. **Review CS229 materials**: Study the PDF files for rigorous mathematical foundations
+3. **Run code examples**: Implement and experiment with the Python demonstrations
+4. **Examine visualizations**: Study the plots in the `img/` directory
+5. **Apply to real problems**: Use these concepts in your own ML projects

 ---

 **Note**: These materials combine mathematical rigor with practical implementation, making them suitable for both theoretical understanding and practical application in machine learning projects.
+The addition of CS229 course materials provides authoritative reference for the theoretical foundations covered in this section.